 Temporary until 31st March 2024

 Full time, 37 hours a week

 North Wales, exact base to be confirmed on appointment

 The ability to speak Welsh is desirable for this position.

 Requirements / Qualifications

 Applicants must demonstrate the following:

-- Effective communication skills and ability to deal with queries (telephone, e-mail and face-to-face) from members of the public, internal staff and key stakeholders
+- Communicate effectively and deal with queries (telephone, e-mail and face-to-face) with members of the public, internal staff and key stakeholders

 - Commitment to showing excellent customer service